JackyYuenDacai/SightIntern/slate/source/includes/_errors.md

 # Errors

-These are the errors that may occur and the error code return in data recevied json package.
+These are the errors that may occur and the error code return in data received JSON package.

 Error Code | Meaning
 ---------- | -------